dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/oracle-setup.md

 | Timeout in seconds only to be used with **_async_** mode (`min: 1800` and `max: 43200`) | Integer    | `dbt.config(timeout=1800)`  |
 | Conda environment | String | `dbt.config(conda_env_name="dbt_py_env")` |

-In async mode, dbt-oracle will schedule a Python job, poll the job's status and wait for it to complete.
+In async mode, dbt-oracle will schedule a Python job, poll the job's status, and wait for it to complete.
 Without async mode, dbt-oracle will immediately invoke the Python job in a blocking manner.

 :::warning Note